-Legal entity identifier: 5493001M28WR2KY4V506
+Legal entity identifier: 549300IM28WR2KY4V506

-Sustainable investment Does t his financial product have a sustainable inv vestmen t objective? means an investment in an economic activity that contributes to an - 1 •• □ Yes 🖾 No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
-It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 0% of sustainable investments The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
+Environmental and/or social cha racte ristics Sustainable investment means an investment in an Does this financial product have a sustainable investment objective? economic activity that contributes to an •• □ Yes 🖾 No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 0% of sustainable investments The EU Taxonomy is a in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy economic activities that qualify as environmentally sustainable under the EU Taxonomy classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities.
+That with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy Regulation does not lay □ with a social objective down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
-It will make a minimum of sustainable investments with a social objective: [insert %] with a social objective It promotes E/S characteristics, but will not make any sustainable investments indicators measure how the environmental or social characteristics promoted by the financial product are attained.
-The Sub-Fund promotes a broad range of environmental and/or social characteristics through its inclusion criteria for investments that promote environmental and / or social characteristics.
-It is required to invest at least 51% of its assets in such securities.
-It also promotes certain norms and values by excluding particular companies from the portfolio.
+It will make a minimum of sustainable investments with a social objective: [insert %] It promotes E/S characteristics, but will not make any sustainable investments tel end/en ecciel ek ÷ .